lrgresearch/gpaw-tools/development/inputfilekeywords.md

 [False, False, False, False, False, False]

 #### Example
-Relax_cell = [True, True, False, False, False, False] #For a x-y 2D nanosheet only first 2 component will be true
+Relax_cell = [True, True, False, False, False, False] #For an x-y 2D nanosheet, only the first 2 components will be true

 ---
 ## Electronic Calculations Keywords